Saturday, March 11, 2017

 The Wizard Of Oz: MGM wanted to borrow Shirley Temple from 20th Century Fox to play the role of Dorothy.
 When that negotiation didn't work out, the role went to Judy Garland.

 Robin Hood: Jack L. Warner wanted James Cagney cast in the title role that went to Errol Flynn who seemed born to play the part.

-Gone With The Wind: Every leading actress in Hollywood (over thirty actresses including every top name) was tested for the coveted role of Scarlet O'Hara and all were rejected.
-And when I say every leading actress, that's not an exaggeration.
-Even totally unlikely candidates were tested including Lucille Ball, Gloria Swanson, and even Mae West (who was 43 years old at the time which made her at least twenty years older than the Scarlett character).
-The movie had already started filming before a British actress named Vivien Leigh (married to Laurence Olivier at the time) was finally cast as Scarlet.
-A year after Gone With The Wind, Vivien Leigh tested for the lead role in Rebecca and lost out to Joan Fontaine who had tested and lost out on the role of Scarlet O'Hara.
+Gone With The Wind: Every leading actress in Hollywood was tested for the coveted role of Scarlet O'Hara and all were rejected.
+The movie had actually started filming before a British actress named Vivien Leigh (married to Laurence Olivier at the time) was finally cast as Scarlet.

-The Maltese Falcon: George Raft turned down the role of Sam Spade because he felt it was 'not an important film.'
-To director John Huston's delight the role went to Humphrey Bogart.
+The Maltese Falcon: George Raft turned down the role of Sam Spade because he felt it was 'not an important film' so to the delight of director John Huston, the role went to Humphrey Bogart.